 Tasha spent years trying to evade him and in doing so, found herself homeless, constantly couch-surfing and seeking new places to stay.
 Then she found the Elizabeth Stone House.
 For months, Tasha attended support groups and worked closely with Ruthy, who coordinates survivor outreach for Stone House, receiving intense individual counseling.
 They worked together on keeping her and her daughter as safe as possible.
 Ruthy guided her to see the connection between her abuse and her homelessness, as well as its impact on Olivia who witnessed much of the abuse.

 Tasha learned how to maintain a job while facing domestic violence, thereby preserving financial independence.

 “I took Olivia* this weekend to see the apartment and she was so happy!
 She cried and said she is so proud of us!
 I couldn’t have done this without you and the Elizabeth Stone House.
 This was the BEST Mother’s Day of my life!”

 When Angelica* arrived at the Elizabeth Stone House at six months, she had missed every developmental milestone.
 Even among our kids, her symptoms were extreme.
 Angelica spent countless hours each week with staff and teachers in our Parent Child Center, a program that offers children and their families a therapeutic, supportive environment to grow and rebuild.
-And now, about two years later, she’s exactly where she should be.
-She meets her caregiver’s gaze, she communicates with words, she can follow instructions, she walks and often times, she runs!
+About two years later, she was exactly where she should be – meeting her caregiver’s gaze, communicating with words, following instructions, walking and often times, running!